HaileeVandiver/War_Card_Game/README.md

 <h3> Future Steps: </h3>
 In addition to project requirements, in the future I would like to add<br />
 :spades:Ability to play as a user instead of watching a simulation<br />
-:hearts:Visualisation of cards
+:hearts:Visualisation of cards<br />
 :clubs:I learned a lot while making this project.
-I look forward to discussing the code further with you.
+I look forward to discussing the code further with you. <br />
 :diamonds:I want to stress how much I want to join the Aspen Capital team and how grateful I am for this opportunity!